banctilrobitaille/kerosene/README.md

 > Deep Learning framework for fast and clean research development with Pytorch

 ## MNIST Example
  > Here is a simple example that shows how easy and clean it is to train a simple network.
-In very few lines of code, the model is trained and you got Visdom + Console logging automatically.
+In very few lines of code, the model is trained using mixed precision and you got Visdom + Console logging automatically.
 See full example there: [MNIST-Kerosene](https://github.com/banctilrobitaille/kerosene-mnist)

 ```python
 if __name__ == "__main__":